Skip to content

 All AZs are administered centrally using:

-Together, GitOps and the console provide a single control plane over the whole deployment, while each AZ remains an independent Kubernetes cluster for isolation and resilience.
+Together, GitOps and the console provide a single control plane over the whole deployment, while each Superphenix cluster remains an independent Kubernetes control plane for isolation and resilience.